-Bitwarden Organizations let you do just that.
-We recommend trying out the functionality of password-sharing from Organizations by starting a free 2-person Organization.
+Bitwarden organizations let you do just that.
+We recommend trying out the functionality of password-sharing from organizations by starting a free two-person organization.

-Once you've tested an Organization, check out our Bitwarden Plans and Pricing page to learn about the different Organization types you might consider.
+Once you have tested an organization, check out our Bitwarden pricing page to learn about the different organization types you might consider.